Variational LOCC-assisted quantum circuits for long-range entangled states

 In this work, we tackle these challenges by proposing the LOCC-assisted variational quantum eigensolver (LOCC-VQE) to solve the ground state of a given Hamiltonian, as depicted in Fig.~\ref{fig:loccvqe}.
 To figure out the optimal LOCC protocol, we propose an efficient quantum-classical hybrid approach to estimate parameter gradients and present explicit and reasonable conditions for the absence of barren plateaus.
-Based on these gradients, we can perform gradient-based optimization to minimize the energy and solve the ground state problem via LOCC-VQE, as depicted in Fig.~\ref{fig:loccvqe}(a).
+Based on these gradients, we can perform gradient-based optimization to minimize the energy and solve the ground-state problem via LOCC-VQE, as depicted in Fig.~\ref{fig:loccvqe}(a).
 Notably, LOCC protocols can be selected with flexibility, allowing the incorporation of classical computations in various forms, such as look-up tables or neural networks.
-By choosing appropriate protocols, we offer efficient and flexible parameterization that provides LOCC-assisted advantages while ensuring trainability by avoiding barren plateaus, as depicted in Fig.~\ref{fig:loccvqe} (b).
+By choosing appropriate protocols, we provide LOCC-assisted advantages while ensuring trainability by avoiding barren plateaus, as depicted in Fig.~\ref{fig:loccvqe} (b).